TomasMerva/g3f_planner/README.md

 The precompiled library

 ### Virtual environment (advised)
 You can install the necessary dependencies using [poetry](https://python-poetry.org/docs/) virtual environment.
-After installing poetry, move into `g3f_planner` and run:
+After installing poetry, run the following command:
 ```bash
 poetry install
 ```